-The talks will begin in Oslo and then move to Havana.
-The governments of Norway and Cuba will act as guarantors, and the governments of Venezuela and Chile will also support the talks.
+The talks began in Oslo and then moved to Havana.
+The governments of Norway and Cuba are acting as guarantors, and the governments of Venezuela and Chile also support the talks.

-There is no deadline for the negotiations to be concluded, but President Santos has said he expects the whole process to last months, not years.
+There is no deadline for the negotiations to be concluded, but President Santos set a deadline of November 2013 for significant agreement to be reached.
 The Farc, however, has said it is ready to sit at the negotiating table for as long as it takes.

 What will be discussed?

-This agenda has been hailed as realistic, especially when compared with previous peace processes when the Farc also wanted to discuss radical changes to Colombia's political and economic model.
-This time around, however, the Farc arrive at the negotiating table in a much weaker position.
-And the rebels know it.
+The agenda has been described as realistic compared with previous peace processes when the Farc demanded to discuss radical changes to Colombia's political and economic model.

 So how strong is the Farc?